madhavMathur/electorate/README.md

-# council-voting-system
+# Electorate

-A prototype of the system I'm building to automate student council elections in my high school.
+Prototype of the system I'm building to automate student council elections in my high school.